theuerc/Website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 ### Extending Timeouts

-Paying users of Gitpod can extend the timeout of their current workspace using the `gp timeout set` from the [Gitpod CLI](/docs/references/gitpod-cli), which is installed in all gitpod workspaces by default.
-Extending the workspace timeout does not affect the timeout of other any other workspaces.
+Paying users of Gitpod can extend the inactivity timeout of their current workspace using the `gp timeout set` from the [Gitpod CLI](/docs/references/gitpod-cli), which is installed in all gitpod workspaces by default.
+Extending the workspace timeout does not affect the inactivity timeout of other any other workspaces.